Where is the word Catholic found in the bible?

 I was not able to get a super clear image.
 So if you would like to see it from the source you can go to biblehub.com or click the above image.

-It is clear that the Greek translation of Acts does in fact contain the root words in which we derive the term Catholic Church from and is indeed found in the bible!
+It is clear that the Greek translation of Acts does in fact contain the root words, in which we derive the term, Catholic Church from, and is indeed found in the bible in this form!

 Ignatius's letters are of historical importance.
-They along with countless other historically significant documents were not included in the cannon of Scripture later by The Bishops of The Church but not deemed counterfeit or to have no value.
+They along with countless other historically significant documents were not included in the cannon of Scripture later by The Bishops of The Church but not deemed counterfeit or to have no value either.

 This doesn't mean that they don't and didn't have historical value, telling us important things about the first centuries of Christianity.
 As well as how The Church functioned and what people like Ignatius Bishop of Antioch taught the faithful in the years following The Apostle Peter.